Alaska company provides machines that can withstand cold

-FAIRBANKS, Alaska (AP) — An Alaska company is providing oil field, construction and mining equipment for cold-weather climates.
+FAIRBANKS, Alaska (AP) — An Alaska company that started out as just a heater reconditioning company has grown in nearly two decades to be a crucial provider of oil field, construction and mining equipment for cold-weather climates.

-The Fairbanks Daily News-Miner reports Fairbanks-based Equipment Source Inc. began in 2000 as a heater reconditioning company catering to oil field companies working on the North Slope.
+Fairbanks-based Equipment Source Inc. began in 2000 catering to oil field companies working on the North Slope, the Fairbanks Daily News-Miner reported .

 Then store creators Terry Warnath and his nephew, Josh Parks, developed their own industrial heater, the ES700.
 The indirect-fired air heater excelled at providing long-term, reliable and continuous service in the most severe weather conditions.
 Warnath and Parks soon were competing against the very companies they previously had serviced.